Diones/angular-google-places-autocomplete/README.md

 The directive also supports the following _optional_ attributes:

 * forceSelection &mdash; forces the user to select from the dropdown.
 Defaults to `false`.
+* clearButton &mdash; show button to clean the input search.
+Defaults to `false`.
 * options &mdash; See [google.maps.places.AutocompleteRequest object specification](https://developers.google.com/maps/documentation/javascript/reference#AutocompletionRequest).

 Examples